deanlandolt/bytewise/README.md

 The [bytewise-core](https://github.com/deanlandolt/bytewise-core) library defines a total order for well-structured keyspaces in key value stores.
 The ordering is a superset of the sorting algorithm defined by [IndexedDB](http://www.w3.org/TR/IndexedDB/#key-construct) and the one defined by [CouchDB](http://wiki.apache.org/couchdb/View_collation).
 This serialization makes it easy to take advantage of the benefits of structured indexing in systems with fast but naïve binary indexing (key/value databases).

+## NB: use [`charwise`](https://github.com/dominictarr/charwise) if possible

+The [`charwise`](https://github.com/dominictarr/charwise) library gives you almost everything `bytewise` does, but much faster, and it's much more actively developed/maintained.
+You should probably try this first.

 ## Order of Supported Structures